SLPeoples/Tuttnauer_Parser/README.md

 ```

-1. Download the repository and navigate to the Tuttnauer_Parser directory.
+1. Download/ clone the repository and navigate to the Tuttnauer_Parser directory.

 2. Execute: